knightsUCF/SpaceGame/marketing/readme.md

 The VR book has something like 50+ chapters, and they are organized into 4 parts with headings, like Michael Crichton.
 Since we are writing something more inventive we could have a clever naming scheme to the 4 parts.
 For Michael Crichton this was Monday, Tuesday, we could have something else entirely creative.

+# Pictures to Spice the Articles Up on the Site

+* use very fitting and carefully chosen pictures to vary up the monotony of reading

 # The Trick to Writing a Book